 Older Adult Protective Services

-Under the Older Adult Protective Services Law, adults age 60 and older who -- because of mental or physical dysfunction -- are at risk from abuse, neglect, exploitation or dangerous situations, may be reported in need of Protective Services.
+Under the Older Adult Protective Services Law, adults age 60 and older who -- because of mental or physical limitations -- are experiencing abuse, neglect, financial exploitation or abandonment, may be reported in need of Protective Services.

 What is Elder Abuse?